 I love a potato salad without mayonnaise and my Dill Pesto is the perfect alternative.
-It has amazing flavors of goodness with the addition of roasted red bell peppers and the crunch of the orange bell peppers and red onion.
-Makes a great side dish for summer or winter as it is as good cold or heated up.
+It has amazing flavors of goodness with the addition of roasted red bell peppers, the crunch of the orange bell peppers and red onion.
+It makes a great side dish for summer or winter as it is as good cold or heated up.

 After I made the dill pesto I though how perfect would it be for a potato salad and boy oh boy did it turn out delectable!

 Recipe – 5 – 7 Servings

 - 5 Large or 2 1/2 pounds Red Potatoes